-- 1. All participants shall complete and sign a registration, waiver, and release before participating in any program (these may cover a program year).
-Confidentiality must be preserved with respect to medical information. - 2.
-Completed release and waiver forms shall be maintained in a secure location on-site. - 3.
-Permission slips shall be provided and signed for each event. - 4.
+- a.
+All participants shall complete and sign a registration, waiver, and release before participating in any program (these may cover a program year).
+Confidentiality must be preserved with respect to medical information. - b.
+Completed release and waiver forms shall be maintained in a secure location on-site. - c.
+Permission slips shall be provided and signed for each event. - d.
 Prior permission is required for an individual to be photographed or recorded on film, videotape, audiotape, or other electronic media.